 If a cat is doing some light sucking or nursing on fuzzy items like blankets or stuffed animals, it’s not usually a problem.
 This behavior is actually fairly common.

 It’s also somewhat common for cats to chew on plastic bags that can contain gelatin.
-A cat may also occasionally chew on grass without issues, so long as that grass hasn’t been treated with fertilizers or weed killers.
+A cat may occasionally chew on grass without issues as well, so long as that grass hasn’t been treated with fertilizers or weed killers.

 The problem starts to arise when cats begin ingesting nonfood items or chewing dangerous objects.